 Make an honest attempt to resolve the issues before mediation

 Whether or not your mediation will be successful often relies upon the work that is undertaken in the lead up to a mediation.
 To give your mediation the best chance of success an honest and genuine attempt must be made, by both parties, to address the outstanding issues.
-For example, in the lead up to a mediation which will consider the division of assets, if there are any assets or liabilities that do not have an agreed value either attempting to negotiate an agreement or organising a formal valuation.
-By resolving the outstanding issues that can be resolved.
-By making a list of these issues and attempting to resolve them before mediation will allow you and your ex-partner to focus on what’s really important, trying to find a resolution that is fair and reasonable (and in the best interests of the children) in the circumstances.
+For example, in the lead up to a mediation which will consider the division of assets, if there are any assets or liabilities that do not have an agreed value it is wise to attempt to negotiate an agreement or organise a formal valuation.
+By making a list of these issues and attempting to resolve them before mediation will allow you and your ex-partner to focus on what’s really importan: trying to find a resolution that is fair and reasonable (and in the best interests of the children) in the circumstances.

 Be Prepared to Compromise

 Mediations are only successful when both parties approach the issues reasonably.
-There may be outstanding issues that could not be resolved or thoroughly investigated before your mediation date, that’s ok.
-Generally between four and six hours are set a side for mediation, this is not enough time to forensically dissect and determine your family law matter.
-What mediation is instead attempting to achieve it a resolution, in spite of the outstanding issues, that both yourself and your ex-partner can live with.
-Therefore, it is important to take some time before the day of your mediation to consider what arrangements you could live with, this is not about just accepting whatever is proposed but considering what settlement you could live with to benefit from the financial and emotional savings of not prolonging your matter by months if not years to a final hearing.
-The mediation can be draining and emotional and so to consider your options and understand what your bottom line before you attend mediation will make you feel more comfortable as you are proposing or considering settlement offers.
+There may be outstanding issues that could not be resolved or thoroughly investigated before your mediation date, and that’s OK.
+Generally between four to siz hours are set aside for mediation, which is generally not enough time to forensically dissect and determine your family law matter.
+Instead, mediation is attempt to achieve a resolution that you and your ex-partner can live with, even in spite of any outstanding issues.
+Therefore, it is important to take some time before the day of your mediation to consider what arrangements you could live with.
+This is not about just accepting whatever is proposed, but considering what settlement is beneficial from a financial and emotional standpoint and will not prolong your matter unecessarily until a final hearing.
+The mediation can be draining and emotional, and so to consider your options and understand your bottom line before you attend will make you feel more comfortable as you are proposing and considering settlement offers.